hdShang/arxiv-daily/docs/cs-CL/2025-08-05/papers/250810005v1-from-answers-to-questions-eqgbench-for-evaluating-llms-educational-q.md

 ---
 layout: default
-title: From Answers to Questions: EQGBench for Evaluating LLMs' Educational Question Generation
+title: "From Answers to Questions: EQGBench for Evaluating LLMs' Educational Question Generation"
 ---

 # From Answers to Questions: EQGBench for Evaluating LLMs' Educational Question Generation